ONEARMY/academy/docs/business/Image_Size_Guidelines.md

 ￼![Profile Logo](../assets/Business/bazar-listingguide-6.png)

 ## 7. Shipping options

 The more shipping options you have, the **wider range of customers** you can reach.

 The easiest option to cover shipping options worldwide, is to set up a shipping price for **each of the biggest regions** (USA, South America, Europe, Africa, Russia, Asia, Oceania).
-Find here [more info about the regions](https://community.preciousplastic.com/academy/business/regions).

 If not set up per region, try to offer shipping for **as many countries as possible**.
 We recommend having at the very least shipping options in **Europe and the United States** (as these are the most active user groups on the Bazar).